orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 *Let's try for [[2024-12-31]] ; - Yearly excerpt of thoughts*

 - [ ] Current setup of Rays solves structure only.
-Need some slight alteration to include causal history (one-way refere) & traversal intentions (superposed extremes).
+Need some slight alteration to include causal history (one-way referenced structure) & traversal intentions (superposed extremes).

 Unprocessed